blaylock08/Blaylock_516X_Project/README.md

 </div>

 <p align="center">

   <img height="500" src="IMG_0303.jpg">

 </p>

 ## Project Abstract

-The goal of this website is to be able to take an uploaded image from the site user and classify it into one of the following groups:
+The goal of this website / prject is to be able to take an uploaded image from the site user and classify it into one of the following animal groups:

   #### - *Mammals*
   #### - *Birds*